elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 * Depositing the training materials together with the datasets in their CLARIN national data repository.
 See example: http://hdl.handle.net/20.500.11752/OPEN-537.
 The advantage of using this path is that the authors can add more extensive metadata to describe their materials.
 * Depositing the training materials on Zenodo.
 See example: https://doi.org/10.5281/zenodo.5506969.
 In this case, **related identifiers** have been included that lead to the main platform where the course has been developed and maintained.

-## How to Get a PID for your Training Materials
+## How to Get a DOI for your Training Materials

 Before getting a PID for your training materials you need to think how you want to organise and how extensive it is.
 To help, ask yourself the following: